haobinnan/shim-review/README.md

 -------------------------------------------------------------------------------
 Which files in this repo are the logs for your build?
 This should include logs for creating the buildroots, applying patches, doing the build, creating the archives, etc.
 -------------------------------------------------------------------------------
-- building 32bit SHIM file: shim build logs/shim_build_ia32.log
+- building 32bit SHIM file: logs/shim_build_ia32.log
-- building 64bit SHIM file: shim build logs/shim_build_x64.log
+- building 64bit SHIM file: logs/shim_build_x64.log

 -------------------------------------------------------------------------------
 Add any additional information you think we may need to validate this shim